-Mihir Kanti Das is responsible for managing project finance, accounting, and administrative operations including overall financial monitoring of the A&T Bangladesh country program.
-Hi duties include Imprest preparation and reconciliation, payments to vendor and partners, tax withholding and remittance, payroll, and working with QuickBooks.
-He has more than 22 years of work experience with the various capacities in finance and administration.
+Mihir Kanti Das is responsible for managing project finance, accounting, HR and administrative operations including overall financial monitoring of the A&T Bangladesh country program.
+His career includes working in the Imprest preparation and reconciliation, payments to vendor and partners, tax withholding and remittance, payroll, and working with QuickBooks.
+He has more than 25 years of work experience with the various capacities in finance and administration.
 Prior to joining Alive & Thrive, Mihir worked with John Snow Inc. (JSI) Bangladesh, a project focusing on Family Planning Logistics Management project funded by USAID for more than 16 years.

 Shak Mohammed Abdullah manages contracts, sub-grants, procurement and supports field operations.
 He supports Alive & Thrive for project approval, fund release, program report and FD-4 approval from NGO Affairs Bureau and ensure full compliance with GoB requirements.
 He has been working with Alive & Thrive since 2010.
 He brings 15 years of experiences in sub-grants management, financial management and operations.
 Prior to joining the Alive & Thrive, he managed for Sub-grants & financial monitoring for USC Canada in Bangladesh, managed finance and admin for Coalition for the Urban Poor-CUP.
 Shak Mohammed Abdullah holds a master’s degree in accounting from Dhaka University, and a master of business administration major in marketing from the Millennium University.